kopf/httsleep/README.rst

    -  it returns a status code of ``200``
    -  AND the ``status`` key in its response has the value ``OK``

--  but raise an error if
+-  but raise an alarm if

    -  the ``status`` key has the value ``ERROR``
    -  OR the ``status`` key has the value ``UNKNOWN`` AND the ``owner``